kdm9/Acanthophis/paper/paper.md

 ## Stage 6: Reporting and Statistics

 Throughout all pipeline stages, various tools output summaries of their actions and/or outputs.
-We optionally combine these into unified reports by pipeline stage and sample set using MultiQC [@ewels16_multiqcsummarize].
+We optionally combine these into unified reports by pipeline stage and sample set using MultiQC [@ewels16_multiqcsummarize], allowing plotting of raw sequence QC statistics, alignment QC statistics, variant QC statistics, and summarisation of taxonomic identification analyses.

 # Acknowledgements